DaveMcMartin/anki-image2card/README.md

 ## Planned Features

 This is a work in progress.
 Here are some planned features, it is not in priority order.
-My idea is for AI to be optional, the default is going to be local processing for everything.
+My idea is to move everything to local processing.

 - [ ] Github Action on release that generates binaries for Windows, macOS, and Linux.
 - [x] Add local OCR option with Tesseract with configurable text orientation
 - [x] Add support for multiple images
+- [ ] Replace AI with dictionary
-- [ ] Get Vocab audio from real pronounciation
+- [ ] Get Vocab audio from real pronounciation (Forvo, NHK)
 - [ ] Add Mecab and replace the analysis prompt
-- [ ] Add support for Ollama
-- [ ] Add support for OpenAI
-- [ ] Give user more control over AI configuration (prompts, etc)
-- [ ] Add custom auto-fill fields for the user
 - [ ] Add local audio generation
-- [ ] Switch from Tesseract to PaddleOCR
+- [ ] Switch from Tesseract to PaddleOCR (or other better OCR engine)

 ## Contributing